rickerliang/fromLLMtoAGI/README.md

 - or a true learning algorithm?🚀
   - [What learning algorithm is in-context learning?
 Investigations with linear models](https://arxiv.org/abs/2211.15661), transformer-based in-context learners implement standard learning algorithms implicitly, by encoding smaller models in their activations, and updating these implicit models as new examples appear in the context
   - [Why Can GPT Learn In-Context?
 Language Models Implicitly Perform Gradient Descent as Meta-Optimizers](https://arxiv.org/abs/2212.10559), Transformer attention has a dual form of gradient descent.
-- [Understanding In-Context Learning via Supportive Pretraining Data](https://arxiv.org/abs/2306.15091)💡💡, (1) The supportive pretraining data to ICL do not have a higher domain relevance to downstream tasks.
+- [Understanding In-Context Learning via Supportive Pretraining Data](https://arxiv.org/abs/2306.15091)💡💡, we use the similarity between gradients $\nabla_\theta L_\theta^{PT}(w)$ and $\nabla_\theta L_\theta^{ICL}(x,y)$ iteratively to find supportive pretraining data.
+We then compare the supportive subset contrastively with random subsets of pretraining data and discover: (1) The supportive pretraining data to ICL do not have a higher domain relevance to downstream tasks.
 (2) The supportive pretraining data have a higher mass of rarely occurring, long-tail tokens.
 (3) The supportive pretraining data are challenging examples where the information gain from long-range context is below average, indicating learning to incorporate difficult long-range context encourages ICL.